 To the north of Dartmouth centre overlooking the river and Embankment is Coronation Park.
 The open playing fields are the ideal place for a picnic or to enjoy some park games.

 On the southern edge of the park is an enclosed children’s play park and sandpit complete with climbing frames, swings, slides and picnic benches.
-Next to the play park, you’ll find the Anchorstone Café serving snacks, drinks and hot meals from April to November and the RNLI Lifeboat Station.
+Next to the play park, you’ll find ‘Beth’s By The Park’ Café serving snacks, drinks and hot meals and the RNLI Lifeboat Station.

 Within the park, there are a number of tennis courts, including two which are floodlit, which are available to rent.